-- For organisations seeking to scale their Strategy Execution software across the whole business, covering countless kaizen events, projects, initiatives and a workforce running into the hundreds, if not thousands, embarking on a build it yourself journey is something we’d strongly advise against.
+For organizations seeking to scale their Strategy Execution Software across the whole business, covering countless kaizen events, projects, initiatives and a workforce running into the hundreds, if not thousands, embarking on a build it yourself journey is something we’d strongly advise against.

 And if that’s where your decision lands, we’re on hand to support your next steps.